VikashLoomba/mcp-client-manager-go/README.md

 - After tests succeed, cross-platform `manager-example` binaries are built and uploaded as release assets.
 The workflow then creates the tag, publishes the GitHub release with a changelog, and triggers pkg.go.dev.
-- Ensure the repository's Actions permissions allow the default `GITHUB_TOKEN` to write contents so the workflow can push tags and releases.